Homemade Char Siu (Roasted Chinese BBQ Pork)

 Finished Char Siu pork rests atop a white plastic cutting board atop a creamy white textured surface.
 The Chinese BBQ pork has been cut into 1/2-inch thick pieces with a chef's knife that sits alongside on the cutting board.
 A small wooden pinch bowl filled with green onions rests alongside the cutting board.

-Due to its uniquely spiced-yet-sweet flavor (& its intense red hue!), I always assumed char siu pork must be pretty complicated to make.
-It was a pleasant surprise to learn that’s not necessarily true!
-This particular recipe is my Mom’s – we’re really excited to finally share it here on PWWB.
+Due to its uniquely spiced-yet-sweet flavor (and its intense red hue!), I always assumed char siu pork must be pretty complicated to make.
+It was a pleasant surprise to learn that’s not necessarily true – you only need 4 simple ingredients!

-It seriously is so quick & simple to make, but the absolute best thing about char siu pork is how versatile it is.
-It’s great when you serve it all on its own, but it’s also an amazing add-in for stir fries, noodle dishes, ramen, & so much more.
+Serve it all on its own or use as an endlessly versatile add-in for stir fries, bao buns, noodle dishes, ramen, and so much more.
 I have a feeling that you’re going to love it just as much as we do!

 What is Char Siu?

-The Easiest Marinade for Sweet & Sticky Char Siu
+The Easiest Marinade for Sweet and Sticky Char Siu

 Char Siu pork (Roasted Chinese BBQ Pork) ingredients arranged on a creamy white textured surface: boneless pork shoulder, dark brown sugar, soy sauce, Chinese five spice, garlic powder, kosher salt and ground black pepper.